RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "What cloud providers do you support?" %}}
 We support Redis Cloud, Redis Cloud Pro, AWS Elasticache and Azure Redis Cache.
 That said, RedisInsight should work with any cloud provider as long as you run it on a host that has network access to your cloud based redis server.
-Send us an email at redisinsight@redislabs.com if you would like to use RedisInsight on a cloud provider that we haven't listed.
+Send us an [email](mailto:redisinsight@redislabs.com) if you would like to use RedisInsight on a cloud provider that we haven't listed.
 {{% /expand %}}

 {{< /expand-control >}}